mohrashard/bizfinder-ai/README.md

 2. **AI Interpretation**: We use **Google Gemini AI** to understand your intent and extract strict criteria (e.g., `filter: { noWebsite: true }`).
 3. **Real-Time Data**: We fetch live data from Google Maps via **SerpAPI**, ensuring you get the most up-to-date contact info, hours, and status.
 4. **Smart Filtering**: The app automatically filters the raw data to match your specific needs, revealing hidden opportunities.
+5. **Built-in CRM**: Save interesting leads directly to your personal "My Leads" dashboard to track and export later.

 ---